Luminous flux (lumens)

 Determine the function of the intended space

-When installing new lighting, make sure you are clear about what you intend to use the space or grounds for so that things like lighting can be adapted accordingly.
-With the job description, companies like us can select appropriate guidelines and regulations to provide good and targeted advice.
+When installing new lighting, make sure you are clear about what you intend to use the space or area for so that aspects like the lighting can be adapted accordingly.
+With the functional description, companies like ours can select appropriate guidelines and regulations to provide good and targeted advice.

-Provide a rationale for the chosen fixtures to see if they meet your needs.
+Provide a substantiation of the chosen fixtures to see if they meet your requirements.

-We produce non-binding designs for our customers in which we demonstrate that the products we envisage in the composition we devise comply with the relevant directive and regulations.
-This assures our customers of the right light image, resulting in improved work safety and job satisfaction.
+This way, we create non-binding designs for our clients in which we demonstrate that the products we envision, with the composition we propose, comply with relevant directives and regulations.
+This ensures our clients the correct light image, resulting in improved work safety and job satisfaction.

 Note Lm/W and Optics